curl-tech/BT_2021/README.md

    1. The api calls a python script, gets processed filePath (art output)
    2. Uploads the art and its metadata to IPFS
    3. The returned ipfs url is used to create a new NFT in Ethereum blockchain ( Rinkeby Testnet)
+   4. Each new NFT created can be tracked in Opensea market here: https://testnets.opensea.io/collection/naturenft-v4
 ### How To Compile and Deploy Contract
 This is not a necessary step, unless you make modification and deploy new contract.
 From project root dir do the following things: